 As this information is intended as a guide only, it is recommended licensees and registrants exercise proper due diligence to ensure activities comply with all federal, provincial and municipal requirements.

-All on‐line promotions must include reasonable steps to ensure minors cannot access the information.
+- All on‐line promotions must include reasonable age verification to ensure minors cannot access the information.
 Self‐attestation of age is not considered reasonable steps.
-Health Canada has recognized third party verified age‐gate as proper reasonable steps to ensure minors cannot access prohibited information.